uchidalab/thumbnails_scatter/README.md

     Options:
-      --scale : size of thumnail (scale value as a real number : default = 1.0) -h or --help : display this help message
+      --scale : size of thumnail (scale value as a real number : default = 1.0) --emphasize : Class to be emphasize (4 digit hexadecimal code) -h or --help : display this help message

 # Format of input CSV file